K-A-I-L-A-S-H/K-A-I-L-A-S-H/README.md

 # 💫 About Me:
-Backend developer proficient in Go, Python, Java & JS.
+Backend developer proficient in TS/JS, Go, Python, and Java.

 ## 🌐 Socials: